LUMC/fastqsplitter/README.md

 https://github.com/marcelm/xopen).
 This determines by extension whether the file is compressed.
 If the output files for fastqsplitter end with '.gz' they will be gzip compressed automatically.
 The default compression level is 1 and can be changed by using the `-c` flag.

+Because of xopen the output files will be compressed using pigz (parallel gzip).
+The number of threads can be set with the -t flag.
+The default is 1.

 ### Example